shnarazk/LubySequence/memo.typ

 $

 - At the top of a tree or *envelope* which contains the target number as a node, the recursion stops.
 - Otherwise, the right tree is folded to the left tree.
-By a simple calculation, we find that any number is placed to the top of a tree or in the right sub tree.
+By a simple calculation, we find that any number is placed to the top of a tree or in the right subtree.
 - The worst recursion depth of $L u b y (N)$ would be $O(log(N))$.

-== Another interpretation on a binary tree
+== Another interpretation using a binary tree

-Or you can map the function to a traverse on a binary graph.
+Or you can map the function to a traversal on a binary graph.
-The function has a strong relation to an operation on the binary representation of natural number.
+The function has a strong relation to an operation on the binary representation of a natural number.

-#figure(caption: [Binary tree reprisenting $"Nat" > 0$], gap: 16pt)[
+#figure(caption: [A binary tree representing $"Nat" > 0$], gap: 16pt)[
 #canvas({
   import draw: *
   let encircle(i) = {